boschresearch/ExeKGLib/README.md

 Library for conveniently constructing and executing Machine Learning (ML) pipelines represented by Knowledge Graphs (KGs).

+## Overview
+The functionality of this Python library can be divided in the below two parts:
+1. **Executable KG construction**: An executable KG representing an ML pipeline is constructed as per user's input (programmatically or via CLI) based on the KG schemas.
+The construction is done by sequentially creating pairs of instances of [ds:AtomicTask](https://nsai-uio.github.io/ExeKGOntology/OnToology/ds_exeKGOntology.ttl/documentation/index-en.html#AtomicTask) and [ds:AtomicMethod](https://nsai-uio.github.io/ExeKGOntology/OnToology/ds_exeKGOntology.ttl/documentation/index-en.html#AtomicMethod) sub-classes, and their properties.
+The definition of these sub-classes can be found in the [bottom-level KG schemas](#bottom-level-kg-schemas).
+After each KG component is built, it is validated using the KG schemas and added to an RDFLib `Graph` object.
+The KG is finally saved in Turtle format.
+2. **ML pipeline execution**: The executable KG is parsed using RDFLib and queried using SPARQL to retrieve its ML pipeline.
+The pipeline's ordered tasks are sequentially mapped to Python objects that include an implemented `run_method()` Python method which is then invoked.
+This is as an abstract method of the _Task_ class that is implemented by its bottom-level children classes.

+The different implementations of `run_method()` correspond to each of the _Method_'s bottom level sub-classes that are defined in the Visualization, Statistics, and ML KG schemas.
+The method categories are described below.
+1. **Visualization**: This is a set of methods for visualization, including two types: (1) The plot canvas methods that define the plot size and layout.
+(2) The various kinds of plot methods (line plot, scatter plot, bar plot, etc.).
+These methods use matplotlib to visualize data.
+2. **Statistics and Feature Engineering**: This includes methods for statistical analysis and feature engineering like IQR calculation, mean and std-deviation calculation, etc., which can then form complex methods like outlier detection method and normalization method.
+3. **Machine Learning**: This is a group of methods that support ML algorithms like Linear Regression, MLP, and k-NN and helper functions that perform e.g. data splitting and ML model performance calculation.

+## Usage
+For using the library, see the [provided examples](executable_ml_kgs/examples/).

+## Installation
+For instructions on how to install the library, see the [installation page of the library's documentation site](https://boschresearch.github.io/ExeKGLib/installation/).

+## Adding a new ML-related task and method
+To perform this type of library extension, there are 3 required steps:
+1. Selection of a relevant bottom-level KG schema (Statistics, ML, or Visualization) according to the type of the new task and method.
+2. Addition of new semantic components (entities, properties, etc) to the selected KG schema.
+3. Addition of a Python class to the corresponding module of `executable_ml_kgs.classes.tasks` package.

+For steps 2 and 3, refer to the [relevant page of the library's documentation site](https://boschresearch.github.io/ExeKGLib/adding-new-task-and-method/).

 ## External resources
 ### Top-level KG schemas
 - [Data Science KG schema](https://w3id.org/def/exekg-ds)